SrinivasEsapalli/DevOps-complete/linux/Package-managers/Readme.md

  location: /home/sri

 # package-managers
-  - A pacage contains all the files that a software required to run. so to install this pacages into a system we may face dependency issues or some other errors so here comes the package manager..
+  - A package contains all the files that a software required to run. so to install this packages into a system we may face dependency issues or some other errors so here comes the package manager..

  - package Manager is a software responsible for installing, configuring, updating, removing packages from os.